stub22/banquo/README.md

   * `docker compose build`
     * This will build the Banquo Scala image.

-Then you can start and stop the combined container setup using:
+Then you can start the combined container setup using:

 `docker compose up`

-and, from another window
+To stop the containers, from another window use the command:

 `docker compose down`